Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Go rock climbing in Paklenica National Park, or marvel at the blue-green Plitvice Lakes.
 Spend a day exploring Hvar Town, or take a boat trip into the Blue Cave in Vis.
 Go on a mini road trip, hop on a bus, or spend the day lounging on the top deck of a sailboat.
 The opportunities are endless!

 As for where NOT to day trip — I do not recommend taking a day trip from Split to Dubrovnik.
-It’s way too far (three hours by car, not including the two border crossings in Bosnia) and there’s too much to see.
+It’s way too far (three hours by car) and there’s too much to see.
 Treat Dubrovnik like the treasure that it is and spend at least three days there.

 READ MORE: How to Spend Three Days in Dubrovnik

 My absolute favorite thing to do in Croatia is to sail along the coastline and to the islands.
 No matter where you’re going in Croatia, you should try to do this at least once.

 Hvar, Pakleni, and Brač Catamaran Tour — This full-day catamaran excursion includes visits to Hvar, the Pakleni Islands, and Brač.
 It includes lunch and unlimited beer, wine, and soft drinks, plus three different swimming stops.